MissStrong/ICD2O/Notes/Unit 2/Note 04 - While Loops.md

 ![](../../Images/Diagonal_Squares1.png)

 Now the program will show the diagonal squares all at once.
 This is because the canvas is updated once all the lines in `setup()` have been executed.

-When we are creating our own loops, one thing to be aware of is to avoid **infinite loops**.
+When we are creating our own loops, one thing to be aware of is avoiding **infinite loops**.
 These loops run indefinitely and anything that is supposed to happen after it will not run.
-They happen when the boolean expression is never false.
+They happen when the boolean expression is never `false`.

 Here is an example of an infinite loop.
 This program will not show anything on the screen.